 How to calculate heart rate

 Heart rate can be measured by keeping fingers on wrist or side of the neck for a minute or for 20 seconds and multiply it by 3.
 Basically by fingers we feel the movement (beats) of blood veins on wrist and neck.
-A normal resting heart rate for adult of 18 years or older is between 60 to 100 beats per minute.
-For children of age 6 to 15 the normal resting heart rate is between 70 to 100 bpm (beats per minute).
+A normal heart rate for adult of 18 years or older is between 60 to 100 beats per minute.
+For children of age 6 to 15 the normal heart rate is between 70 to 100 bpm (beats per minute).
 A person who does exercise or is physical fit often has lower heart rate of 40 bpm, because their heart muscles don’t need to work as hard to maintain a steady beat

 Average Resting heart rate is the heart pumping the lowest amount of blood you need.

 Most commonly, maximum heart rate is calculated by subtracting your age from 220:

 220 – Age.
 For a 30-year-old person, for example: 220 – 30 = 190.

 The target zone for a 30-year-old person would be between 50 and 85 percent of his or her maximum heart rate: